The cap rate is one of the most popular metrics to measure a property’s expected rate of return based on current income and market value.

 Cap rate calculation may sometimes be a multi-tiered process, but it can help your decision-making.

 Interested in purchasing, leasing, or expanding a business?
 You will want statistics that prove the soundness of a real estate investment.
-Contact Target Realty Corp. and ask to speak to one of our Commercial Real Estate Expert.
+Contact Target Realty Corp. and ask to speak to one of our Commercial Real Estate Experts.

 Demand for industrial product continues to soar as online shopping surges and distribution and logistics networks expand with single-tenant industrial product cap rates compressing and prices rising.
 Cap rates for Single-Tenant Industrial assets dipped this quarter across most markets from 4.91% in Q2 to 4.81% in Q3, aside from Montreal and Halifax which remained unchanged from the previous quarter.
 READ MORE